Espinosa Cigars

 • Cocoa, black pepper, cedar, earth, nuts, cream, all‑spice

-Las 6 Provincias LHB debuted in 2018 as the La Habana instalment of Espinosa’s six‑release homage project.
-It uses an Ecuadorian Habano 2000 wrapper over Nicaraguan binder and fillers and is produced at the San Lotano factory in Nicaragua.
-Reviews place it in the medium‑full strength lane with tasting notes of cocoa, cedar, earth and black pepper.
+Las 6 Provincias LHB, the La Habana instalment in the series, pairs an Ecuadorian Habano 2000 wrapper with Nicaraguan binder and filler and is produced at the San Lotano factory.
+Placed in the medium‑full strength lane, tasting notes commonly include cocoa, cedar, earth and black pepper.
+The Las 6 Provincias project is a six‑release homage to pre‑Castro Cuba, each instalment featuring distinct artwork and theatrical packaging.

 • Made in Nicaragua